Creating a Solo Trip Playlist Should Be a Part of Your Trip Planning

 When you are packing for your solo trip, a few things are essential.
 Your wallet, your umbrella, and a good playlist full of songs for solo travel.

-Yes, you need to curate a playlist for your trip.
+When you travel, you should curate a travel playlist.
 After years of solo traveling, I have found listening to music on a solo trip is comforting, energizing, and healing.

-It is like an umbrella and can keep you from feeling cold from an unwanted shower.
-It is like an espresso shot to help you finish climbing a mountain.
+Having a travel playlist is having an umbrella that can keep you from feeling cold from an unwanted shower.
+Listening to music during your solo trip is like an espresso shot to help you finish climbing a mountain.

 New to solo traveling?
 READ: How You Can Have the Best First Solo Trip and Why Is Solo Travel Better Than Traveling With Friends?